-MEET THE TEACHER NIGHT - Date TBA
+MEET THE TEACHER NIGHT - Thursday, August 31 at 5:00pm

-This program provides an opportunity for parents (without children) to learn about our inspiration of the Reggio Emilia Approach, An Ethical Start[TM] and to go to their children's classroom and meet with the teachers.
+This program provides an opportunity for parents (without children) to learn about our inspiration of the Reggio Emilia Approach, An Ethical StartTM and to go to their children's classroom and meet with the teachers.
 At this time, each teacher's goals, classroom schedules, policies, and activities will be thoroughly explored with the parents.
 This is a very important meeting for all parents to attend either virtually or in person!